RageAgainstTheProgram/credimator/README.md

 # credomator

 This program creates video credits from a simple textfile.
-Simply wirte your content in the program-secific [syntax](#syntax) and it will generate your credits.
+Simply write your content in the program-secific [syntax](#syntax) and it will generate your credits.

 A generated video can look like this: